“Reliving the adverts, so you can’t forget them” My second Christmas ad wrap – that makes a tradition!

 Sticking with the preeminent Christmas cooperative (sorry co-op), those hoping for a sequel to last year’s earnest flight of a robin are in for a shock: this isn’t two minutes of two small avian skeletons being peeled from a fisherman’s boot.
 Last year it was Home for Christmas with ne’er a hint of Chris Rea, and this year Christmas Together with barely a hint of CGI.

 2017’s a far more human affair, with the jolly tale of a village community cruelly punished for their festive merriment by the elements.
 Yet another Christmas ad with considerable horror potential.
-But fortunately, before one of the party uncovers a recording of the Necronomicon in the cellar, the neighbours are rescued, much to their personal disgust.
-It doesn’t quite seem the Waitrose catchment audience, nor a good indication of pub grub, but it’s less John Lewis, and that’s a wise choice.
+But fortunately, before any of the party have a chance to uncover a recording of the Necronomicon in the cellar, the neighbours are rescued.
+Well fortunate for us.
+The neighbours are pretty much disgusted.
+Pitting community against the consumerism of Christmas in a rural setting doesn’t seem to quite fit Waitrose‘s catchment audience.
+But it’s less John Lewis than last year’s effort, and that’s a wise choice.

-At least one supermarket has done it right.
-This is the best of the bunch for putting the product at the heart of the narrative and giving us a punchline.
+Waitrose produce might not be synonymous with pub grub, but at least one supermarket has done it right.
+This is the best of the bunch at putting the product at the heart of the narrative and giving us a punchline.
 All in black and white too.

 House of Fraser – Bring Merry Back